fonske/SMA-Modbus-energy-management-system/README.md

 The flows in the screenshots contain some nodes that are not standard in Node Red.
 You will need to install them the following way.

-Node red --> menu on the right (hamburgermenu) --> manage palette --> klik install --> search modules : gate, within-time-switch, traffic, controletimer and install them one by one.
+Node red --> menu on the right (hamburgermenu) --> manage palette --> klik install --> search modules :
+    - node-red-contrib-simple-gate
+    - node-red-contrib-time-range-switch
+    - node-red-contrib-traffic
+    - node-red-contrib-controltimer
+    - node-red-contrib-stoptimer

+gate, within-time-switch, traffic, controletimer and install them one by one.

 Features in this Release 1.2: